farkroft/simple-crud-with-rails/README.md

 4. rake db:migrate | Migrate database
 5. rails s | Running your server on localhost
 6. Run your webpage at your browser localhost:3000
+7. Run rubocop at terminal type rubocop <dir> -R | to give suggestions about code-styling

 # Author
 Fajar Agung Rizki ravenkroft69@gmail.com